 Only God Forgives (2013)

 Ryan Gosling, having decided he didn’t brood and stare intensely at things enough in Drive, decides to have another go in this boring, self-important waste of time set in Bangkok’s seedy underworld.
 It’s extremely violent, but that’s not the problem I have with it, it’s just boring and slow.
 Don’t worry though, most of the other movies set in Thailand on this list are more exciting!
+Oh, did I say these are the best movies set in Thailand?
+OK, well some of them aren’t that great, but they do still give you a feel for the country (sort of).

 The Impossible (2012)